by Ross Bishop

 The first myth is that a gun provides protection.
 This is the psychological benefit that gun owners claim, but it is not born out by the facts.
 Although most research has been effectively blocked by the NRA, what research we do have, tells us conclusively that having a gun in the home does not provide protection against burglars or other intruders and it creates an incredibly unsafe environment for wives, children, neighbors and other family members.

 Then there is the myth of concealed carry - that civilians – even trained ones – will be competent to fire weapons in a crisis situation.
 This is simply not borne out by the facts.
-Witness the recent grandmother vigilante who shot up a Home Depot parking lot trying to apprehend a couple of shoplifters.
+Witness the recent grandmother vigilante who shot up a Home Depot parking lot trying to apprehend a couple of shoplifters, or the off duty policeman who couldn’t stop the Pulse shooter.
 Even the police, who are trained to deal with these situations, are not particularly effective when it comes to really doing it.
-Gun range practice doesn’t provide the training for the stress of a live shooter situation.
+Gun range practice doesn’t provide the training for the stress of a live shooter situation or what it takes to actually kill another.

 Mass murders present a unique set of dilemmas.
 It is literally impossible to single out even the prospective shooters, from the millions of angry and frustrated people who fit the profile perfectly but who will never pick up a gun.
 One must keep in mind that we are trying to pick out twenty guys from several million prospects.

-If we are to do anything in this regard, and this will be hotly contested, we will have to sweep through society with a fairly wide dustpan looking for troubled people.
+If we are to do anything in this regard, and this will be hotly contested, we will have to sweep through society with a fairly wide net looking for troubled people.
 Along with the merely depressed and angry we would identify prospective suicides, homicides and shooters.
-From one point of view this would be a good thing, because you could then provide help to many troubled and hurting individuals, but as I said earlier, it raises a host of civil rights issues.
-Actually, more importantly, it raises questions about our social infrastructure, which we have been unwilling to address.
+From one point of view this would be a good thing, because you could then provide help to many troubled and hurting individuals, but as I said earlier, it raises a host of civil rights and cost issues.
+And more importantly, it raises questions about our social infrastructure, which thus far, we have been unwilling to address.

 Given these considerations, I wish to propose a set of compromises.
 These will not present a significant inconvenience to law abiding gun owners and will reduce (not eliminate) gun violence.
 However, it must be recognized that once a gun as allowed into the home, it is very difficult to prevent suicides or domestic violence.
 And as these are significant considerations, these are risks that society will have to accept.
 Otherwise gun owners face the prospect of an outright weapons ban.
 The compromise is that owners get to keep their guns but must accept some restrictions on their use and sale.
 Gun ownership will not be a right per. se., but rather a privilege, which will be regulated.

 There is no right or privilege that is absolute.
 We have freedom of speech, but you still cannot yell “Fire,” in a crowded theater.
 We set restrictions on who can drive a car, regulate drinking, cell phone use, speeding, reckless driving.
-We set manufacturing safety standards and require the use of seat belts.
+We set manufacturing safety standards on cars and require the use of seat belts.
 Drivers must pass competency tests, have good eyesight and know the rules of the road.
+Driving under the influence is forbidden.

 A few vocal gun owners are going to howl.
 These are the paranoids.
 The problem really isn’t about guns but on any restriction to, “their freedoms.”
 These people live in “a never-never land” of no restrictions, and given the increasing lethality of guns, society can simply no longer tolerate their unrestricted access and use.